 The Director of Emergency Management (EM) is responsible for maintaining this plan.
 The plan was developed to serve as a dynamic, living document.
-It will be updated on an on-going basis and will receive formal review every 3 years.
+It will be updated on an on-going basis with an informal review annually and a formal review every 3 years.